zyedidia/micro/runtime/help/plugins.md

 * `messenger.Prompt(prompt, historyType string, completionType Completion) (string, bool)`
 * `messenger.AddLog(msg ...interface{})`

+The Autocompleter is accessible via the `CurView().Completer` variable.
+To implement an autocompleter as a plugin:

+* Handle the `onRune` event to decide whether to set the `Completer.Active` flag to true / false.
+  * This controls whether the dialog box of options is displayed.
+* Also set the `Completer.X` and `Completer.Y` variables.
+This sets the beginning of the area which would be replaced by an option selected from the autocomplete.
+* Add options to `Complete.Options`
+* Set the `ActiveIndex` - this sets the highlighed value in the autocomplete list.

+This is enough to trigger the display of the option list and allow up/down selection of the options.

 #### Note

 Go function signatures use `.` and lua uses `:` so